 How Org Charts Make Executive Recruiting Easy

 Target company org charts make executive recruiting easy.
 No doubt, executive recruiting is often challenging for most corporations.
 The stakes are high.
 The more senior and important the role, the greater its impact on the company.
 That’s because a single bad hire can cause unthinkable damage to your bottom line.
 As a result, executive search done well focuses on targeting the best-of-the-best candidates.
 But how, exactly, do you do that?
 LinkedIn has been the go-to candidate sourcing resource for most corporate recruiting teams.
 However, LinkedIn often makes executive search wildly inefficient.
 By comparison, org charts make executive recruiting ridiculously easy.
-That is why we offer subscription org charts of high-interest companies, custom org charts for our client’s eyes only, and AI Org Charts of top artificial intelligence and machine learning talent.
+That is why we offer org charts of high-interest companies, for your eyes only.

 LinkedIn Recruiter requires a lot of work.
 Yes, you can post jobs on LinkedIn.
 Yes, you can sift through hundreds of millions of profiles in search of a hire.
 No doubt you will fill some searches some of the time.
 But there will be times LinkedIn Recruiter will come up short.